IC 4329A: Characteristics

 This galaxy was first described by using an X-ray spectro-polarimetric analysis as an extremely bright Seyfert galaxy on account of the width of H-alpha (13,000 km/sec) and the high H-beta luminosity.
 This galaxy is described as an edge-on spiral galaxy close to elliptical galaxy IC 4329, which is the brightest galaxy inside a galaxy cluster in the Centaurus region.
 It has a dust lane displaying extreme polarization.

 Additionally, dust components in IC 4329A have been detected mainly in the interstellar medium of its host galaxy as well as its nuclear component located in the active torus.

-The supermassive black hole in IC 4329A is estimated to be 6.8 x 10^{7} M_{ʘ}.
+The supermassive black hole in IC 4329A is estimated to be 6.8 × 10^{7} M_{☉}.

 Ultraviolet Imaging with AstroSat/UVIT

-In 2017, the region around IC 4329A was observed using the Ultra-Violet Imaging Telescope (UVIT) aboard AstroSat, resulting in one of the deepest and sharpest ultraviolet (UV) surveys of its kind.
-The observations, taken in near-ultraviolet (NUV) and far-ultraviolet (FUV) bands, revealed over 4,400 sources in NUV and around 450 in FUV within a 28-arcminute field, with exceptional angular resolution (~1.5 arcseconds) and long exposure times exceeding 80,000 seconds.
-Researchers conducted detailed astrometric and photometric analysis, cross-matching UV sources with optical (Gaia), X-ray (XMM-Newton), and radio (NVSS) catalogs, identifying stars, active galactic nuclei (AGNs), quasars, and galaxies with unusual morphologies such as rings, bifurcated arms, and merging systems.
-Several variable sources were detected, and some showed evidence of dual nuclei or ongoing interactions.
-This UV survey provides important insights into star formation, galaxy evolution, and the environment surrounding the active nucleus of IC 4329A.
+In 2017, the region around IC 4329A was observed using the Ultra-Violet Imaging Telescope (UVIT) aboard AstroSat.
+The observations, taken in near-ultraviolet (NUV) and far-ultraviolet (FUV) bands, revealed 4,437 sources in NUV and 456 in FUV.